“Labor Omnia Vincit” McKay Law

 Entrapment in Steps

-Once the mechanism catches the item, the moving mechanism can pull the item further in, escalating the trauma.
+Once entrapment occurs, the moving mechanism can pull the item further in, causing increasingly severe injuries.

 Handrail Accidents